rkBrunecz/projectJR/README.txt

 G  		   : Displays grid lines to show where tiles start and finish U  		   : Forces the editor to update all layers
-T  		   : Displays all the transition points on the map
+T  		   : Displays all the transition points on the map R		   : Allows the user to perform a test run from the current map being worked on.

 CAMERA CONTROLS
 Right Mouse Button : When a map is created or loaded, right clicking and holding will allow for the user to drag the camera.
 The further the user pulls, the faster the camera moves.